pradyumn5151/3jsWebPage/README.md

     Features:

         Solar Panels
             With the latest Helidon Energy Generation Standards, Solar Panels provided can generate electrical energy from absorbing photons, neutrons and neutrinos in deep space.
 The panel sizes and efficiency vary depending on local environments and interstellar wind attributes.
 For reference, in low Earth orbit, the panels have a maximum efficiency of 142 KW.

         Battery
             Helidon Orbiting Station is equipped with 3 Slow Bio Chemical Cells which store a large amount of energy but can exchange this energy with the outside only slowly.
 It is also equipped with similar 3 fast fully chemical cells which can store smaller magnitude of energy but can exchange it at a much larger rate.
-The careful arrangement of these two types of cells provides the orbiting station with a large storage of a whopping 72.3 terajoules of energy at maximum capacity which can be exchanged at around 1 megawatt at fastest discharge
+The careful arrangement of these two types of cells provides the orbiting station with a large storage of a whopping 72.3 terajoules of energy at maximum capacity which can be exchanged at around 1 megawatt at fastest discharge.

         Genetic Editor & Simulator
+            Helidon Orbiting Station provides a basic but fundamentally complete set of tools to perform and engineer genetic editing and incubation platform to test genomes individually.
+The incubator also has a full featured microscope to observe, follow and dissect microorganisms.
+            Scientists can use this to create or modify organisms.

-        Humanity Knowledge Log - Helidon Galactic Wikipedia version JumpingFrog 38
+        Humanity Knowledge Log - Helidon Galactic Wikipedia version JumpingFrog 38 The JumpingFrog lineage of Helidon Galactic Wikipedia is intended to provide all human knowledge in a structured format in a single call.

-        12 Cryo Sleeping Chambers - Helidon Cryo Sleeper Unit v983.33.ae
+            All the 7 Helidon Stations are connected with each other over the InterGlove IG Protocol.
+As long as some power is available the 7 stations will share and synchronize knowledge on regular intervals.

+        12 Cryo Sleeping Chambers - Helidon Cryo Sleeper Unit v983.33.ae The Cryo Sleeper Units installed on the Helidon Orbiting Station are the highly perfected v900 series, which, given enough power, are certified for cryo preservation and hibernation in humans for at least 1 Million Years.
+This provides Helidon Project with unique time traveling strategies and operation.
+9 of the Sleeper Units are ready to be used for cryo sleep by humans, while the remainder 3 are customized for bio preservation of organic life and human embryos.

 Section 4:

     What can a Galactic Citizen do to Contribute?